XML is an extensible markup language that uses tags to describe and organize data so that it can be easily communicated across computers.

 If the XML file format is fairly new to you, I highly recommend checking out this article by How To Geek for a more detailed explanation.

-Therefore, when it comes to XML translation, the challenge is to extract and translate the semantic content while preserving the tag structures that serve to create a hierarchy of information.
+Apart from that, the main challenge of XML translation is to extract and translate the semantic content while preserving the tag structures that serve to create a hierarchy of information.

 This is where one would need a good XML translation software so here are some free and paid options.

-Redokun is a cloud-based translation software that supports XML translation in addition to other file formats like InDesign, Word, Excel, PowerPoint, and HTML.
+Redokun is a cloud-based translation software you can use to translate XML files in the XLIFF format, which again is the XML standard used for translation.
 It's a simple and intuitive tool anyone can use to translate their XML files in 3 steps:

-- First, upload your XML document and Redokun will display the content that needs to be translated in neat sections.
+- First, upload your XML document with the .xlif/xliff extension and Redokun will display the content that needs to be translated in neat sections.

 - Then, translate using the web editor, which will also suggest translations for you based on a third-party service (Google Translate or DeepL).